 Once again, the animals aid the kongs on their adventure to rescue Donkey and Diddy and stop the kremling krew.

-Enguarde - The swordfish returns once again to poke at any enemies wishing to hurt our heroes.
+- Enguarde - The swordfish returns once again to poke at any enemies wishing to hurt the heroes.

 Bear Coins - These are situated throughout the northern Kremisphere and are used in exchange for items and helpful information.
 Can be considered the replacement to Banana coins from DKC 2.

 Bonus Coins - Replacing the Kremcoins from DKC 2, these coins are obtained by successfully completing a bonus level.
-These are used to make your way through Krematoa successfully.
+These are used to travel through Krematoa successfully.

 DK Coins - Like in DKC 2, one is hidden in each level but unlike DKC 2, it is guarded by an enemy known as Koin.
 The only way to obtain the DK coin is by hitting Koin with a metal barrel in his unprotected back, as he has a shield on his front.